-2.1 Soil sampling and microcosm set up
+2.1 Soil sampling and microcosm set-up

-Sampling was conducted in the same agricultural plot (ZAV_H) with long history of exposure to GBHs that was described in a previous study (Allegrini et al., 2015).
-Fifteen subsamples were taken at a 0-10 cm depth, sieved (<5.6 mm) and pooled to obtain a composite sample.
-Soil was stored at 4°C and used within 6 days for the microcosm study.
+Sampling was conducted in the same agricultural plot (ZAV_H; 33°02'23'' S, 60°53'05'' W) with a long history (more than 20 years) of exposure to GBHs that was described in a previous study (Allegrini et al., 2015).
+The soil is a Vertic Argiudoll with clay silt loam to clay silt texture.
+Fifteen subsamples were taken at a 0-10 cm depth, sieved (< 5.6 mm) and pooled to obtain a composite sample.
+Soil was stored at 4 °C and used within 6 d for the microcosm study.

-Twelve microcosms (equivalent to 40 g of oven dry soil) were prepared in 100 ml sterile screw-cap polypropylene flasks, loosely capped to reduce water evaporation whilst leaving enough space for free passage of air.
-All flasks (60 % WHC) were pre-incubated in the dark at 25 °C (Ingelab I.501PF Incubator) for 1 week.
-Then, microcosms were randomly assigned to the following treatments, in a 2×2 factorial design with 3 replicates per treatment: "Herbicide" (two levels: with GBH "CG" and control with distilled sterile water "SG") and "Dry-rewetting" (two levels: with desiccation "CD" and untreated control "SD").
-First, microcosms received either the CG or SG treatments (day 0).
-The herbicide (Roundup Full II, MonsantoTM, N- (phosphonomethyl)glycine potassium salt, 66.2 % w v1, additives not specified) was applied in a final volume of 0.2 ml (with distilled water) at a rate of 49 μg active ingredient g-1 soil similarly to other studies with silt loam soils (Haney et al., 2000; Ratcliff et al., 2006).
-This dose mimics the concentration of glyphosate found in soil after a 1× application rate in the field (0.84 kg ha-1) considering a 2 mm soil interaction penetration due to the high absorptivity and low leachability of glyphosate (Haney et al., 2000).
-Microcosms were initially incubated for 14 days under conditions described above for the pre-incubation step.
-The dry-rewetting disturbance was imposed at day 14 and microcosms were returned to incubation for 14 days more.
+Twelve microcosms (equivalent to 40 g of oven dry soil) were prepared in 100 mL sterile screw-cap polypropylene flasks, loosely capped to reduce water evaporation whilst leaving enough space for free passage of air.
+All flasks (60% WHC) were pre-incubated in the dark at 25°C (Ingelab I.501PF Incubator) for 1 week.
+Then, microcosms were randomly assigned to the following treatments, in a 2×2 factorial design with three replicates per treatment: "herbicide" (two levels: with GBH "CG" and control with distilled sterile water "SG") and "dry-rewetting" (two levels: with desiccation "CD" and untreated control "SD").
+First, microcosms received either the CG or SG treatment (day 0).
+The herbicide (Roundup Full II, MonsantoTM, N-(phosphonomethyl)glycine potassium salt, 66.2 % w/v, additives not specified) was applied in a final volume of 0.2 mL (with distilled water) at a rate of 49 μ g active ingredient g-1 soil similarly to other studies with silt loam soils (Haney et al., 2000; Ratcliff et al., 2006).
+This dose mimics the concentration of glyphosate found in soil after a 1 × application rate in the field $(0.84 \text{ kg ha}^{-1})$ considering a 2 mm soil interaction penetration due to the high absorptivity and low leachability of glyphosate (Haney et al., 2000).
+Microcosms were initially incubated for 14 d under conditions described above for the pre-incubation step.
+The dry-rewetting disturbance was imposed at day 14 and microcosms were returned to incubation for 14 d more.
 Sampling of microcosms for analysis was done on day 28.
-The dry-rewetting disturbance consisted of air-drying from the top with fan-forced air at room temperature (20-25 °C) during 24 h, followed by rewetting with distilled water up to 60 % WHC.
+The dry-rewetting disturbance consisted of air drying from the top with fan-forced air at room temperature (20-25 °C) during 24 h, followed by rewetting with distilled water up to 60 % WHC.